Controlling fleas in your home

 Products that kill fleas and ticks inside your home:

 Foggers are popular and easy to use.
 Unfortunately, they do not reach deep in the carpet, under furniture, in closets, along baseboards, and under furniture cushions.
 Use one fogger for each room, and realize that fogger chemicals are distributed in a circle and do not penetrate corners.
 To spot treat corners and areas that foggers don't reach, use a powder.
-Virbac Knockout Fogger will kill fleas, eggs, spiders, ants, and roaches.
+Sentry Home Household Fogger will kill fleas, flea eggs, flea larvae, ticks, cockroaches, ants, bed bugs, mosquitoes, wasps, and crickets.

 - Powder: Bio Spot Carpet Powder